czarnota/tietoevry-bash-training/README.md

 ## Question: What is the difference between a symbolic link and a hard link?

-We can create symbolic links using `ln` program:
+We can create symbolic links using `ln` program.

 ```console
 $ ln target destination
 ```

-We can create hard links using `ln` program:
+We can create hard links using `ln` program and `-s` option.
 ```console
 $ ln -s target destination
 ```